rdesfo/desfo/posts/2016-10-25-using-docker-and-circleci-with-hakyll.md

 author: Ryan Desfosses
 ---

-Juan Pedro Villa had a great article [Dr. Hakyll: Create a GitHub page with Hakyll and CircleCI](https://www.stackbuilders.com/news/dr-hakyll-create-a-github-page-with-hakyll-and-circleci)
+Juan Pedro Villa published a great article ([Dr. Hakyll: Create a GitHub page with Hakyll and CircleCI](https://www.stackbuilders.com/news/dr-hakyll-create-a-github-page-with-hakyll-and-circleci)) explaining how to use circleci to providing contineous deliver for a hakyll site.

 use docker container